MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtaglastmodificationtime-canonical-property.md

 ## Remarks

-This property is initially set to the same value as the **PR_CREATION_TIME** ( [PidTagCreationTime](pidtagcreationtime-canonical-property.md)) property.
+This property is initially set to the same value as the **PR_CREATION_TIME** ([PidTagCreationTime](pidtagcreationtime-canonical-property.md)) property.
 Attachment subobjects can update it as necessary by copying the last modification time maintained by the native file system.
 A client application can set this property until the first call to the [IMAPIProp::SaveChanges](imapiprop-savechanges.md) method.
 From then on the provider should update **PR_LAST_MODIFICATION_TIME** during every **IMAPIProp::SaveChanges** call.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXCMSG]](http://msdn.microsoft.com/library/7fd7ec40-deec-4c06-9493-1bc06b349682%28Office.15%29.aspx)